Learn more about Open October 2022, the new OSTP memo, editorials authored by School of Medicine authors and more.

 - The White House.
 Breakthroughs for All: Delivering Equitable Access to America’s Research, August 25, 2022.

-- Expediting Access to Results of Federally Funded Research, August 25, 2022.
+- National Library of Medicine.
+Expediting Access to Results of Federally Funded Research, August 25, 2022.

 Becker Library provides assistance for authors who need to comply with public access mandates for publications and data.